 Importance of reporting

 Crime prevention cannot take place without the assistance of the Mount Mercy University community.
-The prompt reporting of crimes and suspicious behavior as well as cooperating with the authorities during the investigation of crimes or offenses is encouraged.
+The prompt reporting of crimes and suspicious behavior as well as cooperating with authorities during the investigation of crimes or offenses is encouraged.
 Your cooperation can aid us in preventing others from being victimized.
 The Department of Public Safety will assist anyone in filing a report with law enforcement agencies whenever necessary.
 If you have information about a crime you have witnessed or that has happened to you, and are unsure of how to proceed, please contact the Director of Public Safety or Dean of Students for support and assistance.

 To report a crime or to file a complaint you please contact the Department of Public Safety.
 If you would prefer to submit an anonymous report you can do so through the Silent Witness Form.

 In the event of an emergency, the police should be contacted immediately.
 911 telephone service is in effect for the Cedar Rapids metropolitan area.
 If dialing from a campus telephone, please dial 9-911.
-Mount Mercy is E911 capable.
-Meaning, when 911 is called from a campus phone it will automatically communicate to the 911 dispatch your location for emergency response in the event you are unable to communicate with 911 operators.
+Mount Mercy is E911 capable and that means that when 911 is called from a campus phone it will automatically communicate to the 911 dispatch nearest your location for emergency response in the event you are unable to communicate with 911 operators.

 Emergency medical care is provided at all hours at both Mercy Medical Center, 701 10th Street SE, 319-398-6041, and St. Luke’s Hospital, 1026 A Avenue NE, 319-369-7105.

 The theft, tampering with or improper use of fire detection/fighting equipment is prohibited.
 Anyone found responsible for triggering the alarm system due to mischief or negligence will be billed for the Cedar Rapids Fire Department's services.
-Fireworks of every kind, including firecrackers and bottle rockets, are prohibited.
+Fireworks of any kind, including firecrackers and bottle rockets, are prohibited by Mount Mercy.

 Missing Student Policy

-If you believe that a student is missing, whether or not the individual resides on campus, contact any employee of the Department of Public Safety, Dean of Students and the Director of Public Safety.
-Once it is determined that reasonable cause for further action exists, all possible efforts will be made to locate the individual in order to ascertain his or her state of health and well-being.
-Although 24 hours missing is often used as a guideline to warrant implementation of actions, there should be no hesitation in reporting a missing student if circumstances warrant a faster course of action.
+If you believe that a student is missing, whether or not the individual resides on campus, contact any employee of the Department of Public Safety, Dean of Students, Residence Life staff or the Director of Public Safety.
+Once it is determined that reasonable cause for further action exists, all possible efforts will be made to locate the individual in order to ascertain their state of health and well-being.

 In the case of an on-campus resident, each student has the option to register a confidential contact person to be notified in the case that the student is determined to be missing.
 Only authorized campus officials and law enforcement officers in furtherance of a missing person investigation may have access to this information.
 Regardless of the student preference in selecting a contact person, the Cedar Rapids Police Department or other appropriate law enforcement agency will be notified if the student is missing.
-As a matter of procedure in a missing person investigation, the Mount Mercy University Public Safety Department will obtain identifying information on the missing student, and endeavor to determine the student’s whereabouts through contact with friends, roommates, associates, and/ or employers of the student.
-Whether or not the student has been attending class, labs, recitals, scheduled organizational or academic meetings, or appearing for scheduled work shifts will be established.
-A welfare check of the student’s room will be conducted in coordination with residential life personnel.
-All information will be shared with the appropriate law enforcement officials
+As a matter of procedure in a missing person investigation, the Mount Mercy University Department of Public Safety will obtain identifying information on the missing student, and attempt to determine the student’s whereabouts through contact with friends, roommates, associates, and/ or employers of the student.
+Whether or not the student has been attending their normal daily activities will be established.
+A welfare check of the student’s room will be conducted in coordination with Residence Life personnel.
+All information will be shared with the appropriate law enforcement officials.

 If the individual is located, campus officials will:

-- Attempt to ascertain the student’s status with regard to mental/emotional/physical heath.
+- Attempt to ascertain the student’s welfare with regard to mental/emotional/physical heath

-- Work with the individual to arrange for any necessary assistance.
+- Work with the individual to arrange for any necessary resources

 - Work with the individual to allay the concerns of the person(s) filing the initial report within the boundaries of FERPA

 Personal Safety Devices